T.TAO

 Vertex Descriptor

-We know that vertex data is passed to the GPU in the form of a Buffer, so ultimately it's just a long string of bytes.
-The GPU needs to know how to interpret this stream of bytes, otherwise the data would be meaningless.
-Metal uses the Vertex Descriptor to accomplish this task.
-The vertex descriptor is used to let the GPU understand the data structure of what you put in the MTLBuffer.
+We know that vertex data is transmitted to the GPU in the form of a Buffer, so ultimately they are just a large string of bytes.
+The GPU needs to know how to interpret this large pile of bytes, otherwise, this data will be meaningless.
+Metal uses a Vertex Descriptor to accomplish this task.
+The vertex descriptor is a data structure used to let the GPU understand the data you put in the MTLBuffer.

-- Attributes: For example, position, normal, UV coordinates, etc. A vertex may have multiple attributes.
-Therefore, the data we send to the GPU might look like:
+• Attributes: For example, position, normal, vertex coordinates, etc. A vertex may have multiple attributes.
+Therefore, the data we deliver to the GPU might look something like

 v2 = [position_v2, normal_v2, uv_v2],